jalexstark/heptodes/zebraix/doc/src/background/RatQuad.md

 Changing the path in this way involves merely moving $p_1$ and $p_2$ such that the lengths of $p_0$ to $p_1$ , and of $p_3$ to $p_2$, are multiplied by reciprocal amounts.
 In other words, we scale $\lambda$ and $\mu$ in opposite ways.
-In some cases, especially when manipulating RQSs, it is useful to have
+In some cases, especially when manipulating RQCs, it is useful to have
 $w_A=w_C$, and equivalently $\lambda=\mu$.
-This simplifies the denominator of the RQS and creates a canonical form for a path.
+This simplifies the denominator of the RQC and creates a canonical form for a path.
 We call this *rebalancing*.

 ![Example elliptical arcs and the distribution of points, shown with $t$ evenly spread, along the paths.
 The top-left is a semicircle and the vertical locations